geerteltink/geert.elt.ink/content/blog/2019-11-09-project-documentation.md

 I've got a lot of experience with [Hugo](https://gohugo.io/) and it's my preferred static site generator.
 So I tried that instead of mkdocs in the example.

 On a side note: If you haven't used Hugo yet, it's fast...
 Really fast.
 It has a steep learning curve when it comes to customizing themes and adding functionality to it.
 But I guess that if you have golang experience it will be a lot easier.
 Oh, did I mention that it is fast?
-It also transforms your scss files into css if you use the extended version and supports postcss processing.
+It also transforms your SCSS files into CSS if you use the extended version and supports postcss processing.

 ## The docker image variant